(Better Know a City)

 The old man advised me to consult with the big map in front of the city hall, and to ask him again if I had any questions.
 I thanked him and left.

-(Incidentally, well I was talking with him I noticed his smell, and realized it had a very familiar quality to it.
+(Incidentally, while I was talking with him I noticed his smell, and realized it had a very familiar quality to it.
 I don't know what it is exactly, but every older man who works in a Japanese office seems to acquire this smell.

 Like most sensations its difficult to accurately put into words.
 A vaguely sweet smell.
 Cigarettes and coffee are distinguishable, but possible mixed in with other elements as well.